-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

-- a) written examination (approx. 60 minutes) or - b) term paper (approx. 15 pages)
+- a) written examination (approx. 60 minutes) or

+- b) term paper (approx. 15 pages) or

+- c) portfolio (approx. 50 hours)